09bravo/09bravo/README.md

-Hello There, I am working on a shell made in rust (krab)
+Hello There, I am working on a shell (krab)